singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 In order to overcome these obstacles, we must first construct an environment such that after P₁ executes, the task scheduler immediately selects P₂ to run.
 This may be accomplished by constructing a data channel, such as a pipe, between  P₁ and P₂ and having the two processes play a game of ping-pong  with a data token.

 That is, let's allow P₁ to be the initial sender and P₂ to be the receiver.
 Initially, P₂ is blocked (sleeping) as it awaits the data token.
 When P₁ executes, it delivers the token over the data channel to P₂ and immediately attempts to read a response token.
-However, since P₂ has not yet had a chance to run, no such token is avail­able for P₁ and the process is blocked.
+However, since P₂ has not yet had a chance to run, no such token is available for P₁ and the process is blocked.
 This relinquishes the CPU.

 A context switch results and the task scheduler must select another process to run.
 Since P₂ is now in a ready-to-run state, it is a desirable candidate to be selected by the task scheduler for execution.
 When P₂ runs, the roles of P₁ and P₂ are swapped.
 P₂ is now acting as the sender and P₁ as the blocked receiver.
 The game ends when P₂ returns the token to P₁.